treseniomia/task-mstr/README.md

 # TaskMaster Pro

-**TaskMaster Pro** is a high-performance productivity application built with **React Native (Expo)** and **TypeScript**.
+**TaskMaster Pro** is a high-performance productivity application.
 It combines a sleek Pomodoro Timer with robust task management, emphasizing a clean, decoupled architecture and a premium user experience.

 ---